faustostangler/FL2/README.md

    - Matches stock performance with financial statements.

 5. **Performance & Optimization**
-   - Processes data using a configurable number of workers.
+   - Supports concurrent processing with a configurable number of workers for improved performance.
    - Tracks memory and execution time to keep things running smoothly.